Pomoc48/passer/README.md

 In order to self-host the app, update environment variables in the [.env](.env) file with your values from the [previous section](#firebase-setup).

-With this done, you can create and run a docker container:
+With this done, you can create and run a [Docker](https://www.docker.com/) container:

 ```console
 docker build -t passer:latest .
 docker run -p 3000:3000 passer:latest
 ```

-Or just use npm to build or run the app:
+Or just use npm to build for production or run the app locally:

 ```console
 npm run build